 Broad considerations should be made for a variety of characteristics e.g., poverty, homelessness, unemployment, sexual orientation, gender/gender identity, education level, social support.

 - HRET (Health Research & Educational Trust) toolkit for collecting race, ethnicity and primary language information from patients with specifics on how to ask questions on race, ethnicity, and primary language

 - Think Cultural Health U.S. DHHS Office of Minority Health

 - Consider Culture, Customs and Beliefs, AHRQ Tool #10

-The team identifies whether the patient has specific communication requirements due to hearing, vision or cognition issues (language needs are assessed in Factor 2).
+The team identifies whether the patient has specific communication requirements due to hearing, vision or cognition issues (language needs are assessed in KM10).

-The student team reviews and documents the relevant family history of the patient, including a history of chronic diseases or events (e.g., diabetes, cancer, substance abuse, hypertension) for first-degree relatives (who share about 50% of their genes with the patient).
-If patients do not know their family medical history, then this should also be documented.
+The student team reviews and documents the relevant family history of the patient, including a history of chronic diseases or events (e.g., diabetes, cancer, substance use disorder, hypertension) for first-degree relatives.
+If patients do not know their family medical history, this should also be documented.